wwkelley/rl-gridworld/README.md

-# reinforcement-learning-playground
+# rl-gridworld

-Simple grid world space for conducting reinforcement learning experiments.
+Simple grid world implementation for conducting reinforcement learning experiments.
 See branches for specific experiments.
-Planned: Braitenberg+